“You’ll have to drag me back to India kicking and screaming.”

 But I can’t wait to go back to India, I love the place with every ounce of me and thrive on new adventures.
 A bit of hardship never killed anyone.
 So he’s going, tough, no choice.

 We’ll talk.
 If I thought he genuinely didn’t want to return or had any real anxiety, we wouldn’t.
 The kids come first on this journey and always have.
 We regularly have conversations about what they want, how happy they are and what we can do to make them happier.
-Both of them want to live in Romania.
-Little Boo is certain that he wants to keep on travelling, D isn’t really bothered either way.
-Neither of them wants to go back to Australia.

 I want them to see Varanasi, the snows of the Himalayas ( to see where their great-grandmother, other side, grew up), the Taj Mahal and the giving and service at the Golden Temple.
 They’ve asked to see wild tigers, sadhus, the Dalai Lama’s residence, forts in Rajasthan, Indian rhino and the cranes at Khichan.
 They know about all these things and places because I find documentaries, You Tube videos, books and poems, to inspire them, educate them and get them thirsting to see them with their own eyes.
 It’s part of my job description as educator and worldschooling facilitator.